wso2/docs-choreo-dev/en/docs/developer-portal/manage-application.md

 ## Revoke access tokens

-In the event of a theft, security violation, or a precaution, an admin can revoke an access token.
-Choreo provides you with a revoke token endpoint.
+In the case of theft, security violation, or precaution, Choreo allows an admin to revoke an access token via the revoke token endpoint.
 You can use a utility like a cURL to invoke this endpoint and revoke your access token.

-1. Sign in to Choreo Developer Portal at [https://devportal.choreo.dev](https://devportal.choreo.dev).
-Alternatively, click the Developer Portal link on the Choreo console header.
+1. Sign in to the Choreo Developer Portal at [https://devportal.choreo.dev](https://devportal.choreo.dev).
+Alternatively, click **Developer Portal** on the Choreo Console header.

     ![Developer Portal](../assets/img/developer-portal/manage-applications/developer-portal.png){.cInlineImage-half}

 2. Click **Applications**.
-3. Click **Production Keys** -> **OAuth 2.0 Tokens** on the left panel.
+3. Click **Production Keys** -> **OAuth 2.0 Tokens** on the left navigation menu.
-4. You will find the **Consumer Key** (client ID), **Consumer Secret** (client secret), **Token Endpoint**, and **Revoke Endpoint** listed here.
+    You will find the **Consumer Key** (client ID), **Consumer Secret** (client secret), **Token Endpoint**, and **Revoke Endpoint** listed here.
 You can use these values to revoke the access token.

-The parameters required to invoke the following API are as follows:
+The parameters required to invoke the revoke token endpoint are as follows:

 -   `access_token_to_be_revoked` - The access token to be revoked

--   `<base64 encoded (consumerKey:consumerSecret)>` - Use a base64 encoder to encode your consumer key and consumer secret.
+-   `<base64 encoded (consumerKey:consumerSecret)>` - Use a base64 encoder to encode your consumer key and consumer secret using the following format.
 Choreo does not recommend the use of online base64 encoders for this purpose.

 - `<consumerKey>:<consumerSecret>` Thereafter, enter the encoded value for this parameter.